vivekgupte07/vivekgupte07/README.md

 Reach out to me at: vivekgupte07@gmail.com

-My publications:
+Publication:

-Nayak, A., Gupte, V., Singru, P. (2023).
+>Nayak, A., Gupte, V., Singru, P. (2023).
 Studying the Effects of Varying Link Lengths in Double Lambda Mechanism and Its Application to Rover Suspension Design.
 In: Gupta, V.K., Amarnath, C., Tandon, P., Ansari, M.Z. (eds) Recent Advances in Machines and Mechanisms.
 Lecture Notes in Mechanical Engineering.
 Springer, Singapore. https://doi.org/10.1007/978-981-19-3716-3_4